XML RSS

 We generate so much kitchen waste, why not put it to good use?

-It doesn't take much in the way of supplies to become involved with vermiculture, which is the correct title given to the world of worms and compost.
+It doesn't take much in the way of supplies to become involved with vermiculture, which is the correct title given to the world of worm compost.
 You need a few simple supplies to get started at it.

-You need bedding for the worms, water, kitchen scraps, and worm-bins or containers of some kind.
+You need bedding for the worm beds, water, kitchen scraps, and worm-bins or containers of some kind.

 Bins can be made out of wood, but plastic storage containers are a good idea.
 They are readily available, and they come in a variety of sizes.